Place Your Fashion Brand as a Solution, Not an Alternative

 - Drape and movement

-- How the garment sits on a body
+- How a garment sits on the body

 - Whether the product aligns with the buyer’s self-image